DoomFungus/RedLib-search/README.md

 The purpose of this system is to provide a simple way to catalogue and search books as part of larger application, such as an online library or a bookstore.

+Running the project:
+1. Download sources
+2. Compile and package the sources
+3. Use dockerfile to create a docker container
+4. Run both microservices in docker containers

+For packaging a project and running containers you need to provide the  MongoDB datasource.
+Use DATASOURCE_URI env variable for providing URI, and DATASOURCE_DATABASE for providing database name.

+By default, catalogue microservice will be listening on port 8081, and search on on 8082

 ### 1 UML
 As part of the documentation, 3 diagrams have been created:
 - The [use case diagram](https://github.com/DoomFungus/RedLib-catalogue/blob/master/documentation/diagrams/usecase-redlib.png) shows scenarios in which system can be used as well as involved actors.
 Relevant PlantUML markup can be found [here](https://github.com/DoomFungus/RedLib-catalogue/blob/master/documentation/diagrams/usecase.txt)